Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 The prex ‘anti’ means against, in opposition to, or corrective.
 Here, the ‘anti’ in antioxidants describes the effect these chemicals have against oxidants.
 Oxidants, usually called ‘free radicals, are produced as a natural by-product of the millions of biochemical processes undertaken by the body every minute.

-The same life-giving oxygen that supports all body functions creates these harmful by-products which cause cell damage, usually to DNA, fats, and proteins.
+The same life-giving oxygen that supports all body functions creates these harmful by-products, which cause cell damage, usually to DNA, fats, and proteins.

-Free radicals also enter the body through external influences such as exposure to the sun, pesticides, and other environmental pollution.
+Free radicals also enter the body through external influences such as exposure to the sun, pesticides, and other environmental pollutants.
 In addition, mental and physical stress, the consumption of alcoholic beverages, unhealthy foods, and cigarette smoke increase their levels.

 Free Radical oxidation